Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 Projects are due on the assigned date, at the beginning of class.
 NO EXCEPTIONS.
 Each day it is late your grade will be reduced one incremental letter grade.
 Assignments will not be accepted after one week from the date due without prior approval from the professor.

-You are required to revise projects by the date indicated in the syllabus.
+Every assignment you turn in can be revised based off of the feedback provided during critique.
+If you choose to revise any of your projects, you must do so by the date indicated in the syllabus.
 Finished projects turned in on time will be assigned the grade for the revised project; projects that were incomplete at the original due date will be assigned an average of the two grades.

 Scale: